Sergio00166/webFILE/README.md

 ```

 ### Other HTTP Methods
-The server internally uses some WebDAV methods for file/folder operations.
+The server internally uses a subset of WebDAV methods for file/folder operations.
-**Note:** This is not full WebDAV support—methods are adopted for internal use only.
+**Note:** This is not full WebDAV support—these methods are used internally only.

 | Method | Action performed           |
 |--------|----------------------------|